engrchrishenry/eye_blink_detection/README.md

         ```

 2. Run main.py
 3. A window will pop up to check the orientation of the video file.
 Due to certain bug in OpenCV Python, sometimes the loaded frames from video have incorrect orientation.
-If the orienatation is incorrect, press 'r' to rotate the frame> Once you see the correct orientation, ress 'q' to proceed.
+If the orienatation is incorrect, press 'r' to rotate the frame.
+Once you see the correct orientation, press 'q' to proceed.
+If orientation is already correct, directly press 'q' to skip this step.
 3. The output after running main.py will be (provided that save_output = 1):
    1. Output video file
    2. Excel file containing the average EAR values for each frame in the video.
    3. An image file containing the graph of average EAR values with respect to frame number.

-### Detecting number of eye blinks
+### How to set threshold for detecting eye blinks

-A few motivating and useful examples of how your product can be used.
-Spice this up with code blocks and potentially more screenshots.

-_For more examples and usage, please refer to the [Wiki][wiki]._
+1. Set the following parameters in analyze_ear.py:
+    1. vid_path: Here the path to the video file be added.
+For example:

+       ```sh
+       vid_path = ‘D:Videos/VideoX.MOV’
+       ```

+    2. dat_file_path: This is path to the file to predict facial landmarks.
+If "shape_predictor_68_face_landmarks.dat" file is in the folder where ‘main.py’ is located, then:

+       ```sh
+       dat_file_path = "shape_predictor_68_face_landmarks.dat"
+       ```

+    3.	start_vid_time: This is the start time in format hh:mm:ss.
+This defines from what time to start processing the video.
+This is done so the system does not process the entire video.
+    4.	end_vid_time: This is the end time in format hh:mm:ss.
+This defines at what time to end processing the video.
+This is done so the system does not process the entire video.
+    5.	scale: This is the number (from 0.1 to 1.0) to decrease the resolution of video for faster processing.
+For example, if:

+       ```sh
+       scale = 0.2
+       ```

+       then the software will resize the video to 20% resolution of the original video.
+For a full HD video, scale = 0.2 or scale = 0.3 is fine.
+The smaller the value of scale, the faster the system will work and the larger the value of scale the slower the system will work.

+2. Run analyze_ear.py.
+3. The output after running main.py will be (provided that save_output = 1):
+   1. Excel file containing the average EAR values for each frame in the video.
+   2. An image file containing the graph of average EAR values with respect to frame number.

 Chris Henry – engr.chrishenry@gmail.com